SLoh4137/umcp-tase/content/bios/sarah-yang.md

 ---
 name: Sarah Yang
 category: bio
-imgsrc: assets/evp.jpg
+imgsrc: assets/sarah-yang-secretary.png
-position: External VP
+position: Secretary
 majors:
   - Philosophy
 ---
-Howdy!!
-I'm Sarah, a sophomore philosophy major on the pre-med track.
-Catch me around campus giving tours, at the diner eating soft serve, or in class trying not to fall asleep.
-I like curating Spotify playlists, skincare, memes, food, and hanging with friends + family.
-I'm super friendly so don't be shy and say hi!!
-Can't wait to welcome yalls into our TASA fam :^)
+Howdy yalls!!
+I'm Sarah and I'm a junior philosophy major on the pre-med track.
+Outside of TASA, I'm also a campus tour guide!
+Some of my hobbies include curating Spotify playlists, doing my 10 step skincare routine, and eating ice cream.
+I'm super friendly and love making new friends so I can't wait to meet y'all and make you guys part of our TASA fam :^))